ww44ss/okcupid/okcupid_exploratory.md

 August 27, 2016

-##EXEC SUMMARY
+##Quick Summary
-This explores several relationships in the OkCupid data [published on CRAN](https://cran.rstudio.com/web/packages/okcupiddata/index.html).
+This explores several relationships in the OkCupid data [published on CRAN](https://cran.rstudio.com/web/packages/okcupiddata/index.html) which was recently published.
 Results explored include:
-1. Ages of OkCupid users.
+1. Basic Demographics
-2. The Correlation of Religion and Drinking Habits.
+2. The correlation of drinking habits to religion, piety, income, sex and age.
-3. Changing drinking habits with age.
-4. Religious Affiliation with Age.
+3. Exploration of an income predictor.

 ##Getting the Data
-The OkCupid data is published on [CRAN](https://cran.rstudio.com/web/packages/okcupiddata/index.html) as a package for R suers.
+The OkCupid data is published on [CRAN](https://cran.rstudio.com/web/packages/okcupiddata/index.html) as a package for R users.
 The data set consists of user profile data for 59,946 San Francisco OkCupid users (a free online dating website) from June 2012.
 The data are describded in the paper: Albert Y. Kim, Adriana Escobedo-Land (2015).
 OkCupid Profile Data for Introductory Statistics and Data Science Courses.
-Journal of Statistics Education, 23(2), which is found [here]( http://www.amstat.org/publications/jse/v23n2/kim.pdf)
+Journal of Statistics Education, 23(2), which you can find [here]( http://www.amstat.org/publications/jse/v23n2/kim.pdf)